External Ids for CLK4 Gene

 GeneCards Summary for CLK4 Gene

 CLK4 (CDC-Like Kinase 4) is a Protein Coding gene.
 Among its related pathways are mRNA Splicing - Major Pathway.
-GO annotations related to this gene include protein serine/threonine kinase activity and protein serine/threonine/tyrosine kinase activity.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is PRPF4B.

 UniProtKB/Swiss-Prot for CLK4 Gene